craft-forge/filament-translation-manager-docs/README.md

 ### Publishing

-Click **Publish** to write all translations from the database to your `lang/` files.
+Click **Publish** to write all translations from the database to `lang/` files.
 A backup is automatically created before publishing.

 ---